 For 2019, base salaries were provided to our named executive officers to recognize each such executive's day-to-day contributions and in order to maintain an executive compensation program that is competitive and reflects appropriate market practices.
 The Compensation Committee determined base salaries for each of these named executive officers based on the executive's role and responsibilities, a review of any applicable market data and individual job performance.
-In its review of applicable market data, the Compensation Committee determined base salaries for these named executive officers's position, The Compensation Committee set the annual salaries for these named executive officers in consideration of the market data and subjective assessments of each named executive officer's position, experience, responsibilities, and performance.
-The resulting annual base salaries for these named executive officers (other than our Chief Executive Officer) generally aligned at approximately the 50^e percentile relative to the 2018 market data reviewed.
+In its review of applicable market data, the Compensation Committee utilized the Survey Data.
+The Compensation Committee set the annual salaries for these named executive officers in consideration of the market data and subjective assessments of each named executive officer's position, experience, responsibilities, and performance.
+The resulting annual base salaries for these named executive officers (other than our Chief Executive Officer and Chief Financial Officer) generally aligned at approximately the 50th percentile relative to the 2018 market data reviewed.
 For the year ended December 31, 2019, the base salary for Mr. Phillips was \$355,350.